Za’atar Chicken Breasts with Chickpeas

 Homemade za’atar spice

-If you can’t track down sumac, try mixing in freshly ground black pepper and ground coriander instead.
-It will taste really good, even if it’s not one hundred percent authentic.
+Note: If you can’t track down sumac, you can omit it, or try using ground coriander instead.
+It will still taste delicious, even if it’s not one hundred percent authentic.

 Ingredients